rosszurowski/rosszurowski.com/src/content/log/2018-small-seasons-long-calendars/index.md

 Contrast that with a more standard journaling experience: writing a couple hundred words every few days.
 At the end of a month or a year, you look back on a sea of sentences, unfiltered and uncategorized.
 So much is written that it's hard to extract anything meaningful from it without jumping around to specific days.

-By eschewing a standard period for a self-defined one, my friend has inadvertently created a personal, more useful, unit of time.
+By eschewing a standard period for a self-defined one, my friend has inadvertently created a personal unit of time.

 ### Thinking in Decades